Libraries and Autism

 The resource and support needs of those on the spectrum are complex and require holistic community engagement.

-The Sensory Space of the Library is for use by small groups limited to the current Fire Code occupancy requirements.
-The purpose of this Room is to provide a space away from the possibly noisy environment of the rest of the Youth Services Department.
-Use of this Room should be consistent with the objective of the Library, which is to provide for all ages, a suitable environment for learning.
+The Darvin Furniture Sensory Space is for use by small groups limited to the current Fire Code occupancy requirements.
+The purpose of this room is to provide a place away from the possibly noisy environment of the rest of the Youth Services Department.
+Use of this room should be consistent with the objective of the library, which is to provide for all ages, a suitable environment for learning.
 Please check the Sensory Space Page for more details.

 Autism Treatment Network: The Autism Treatment Network (ATN) was established in 2005 as the nation’s first network of hospitals and physicians aiming to bridge gaps in knowledge and understanding and to improve treatment for individuals with autism.

 Autism BrainNet: A collaboration between Autism Speaks, the Simons Foundation and the Autism Science Foundation.
 Learn about donor registration and help advance scientific understanding and evidence-based treatment of autism.

 Interactive Autism Network: The Interactive Autism Network (IAN) is an innovative online project bringing together tens of thousands of people nationwide affected by autism spectrum disorders (ASD) and hundreds of researchers in a search for answers.
 Individuals with an ASD and their families can share information in a secure setting to become part of the largest online autism research effort in the United States.

 Digital Resources for Students with Autism: The digital age brings good news for teachers and parents dealing with students with autism.
 Today, there are more technologies than ever before to help students with speech, interaction, participation, and communication, making for more integrated classrooms and innovative therapies that help these students learn.